Long Close School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

 Any photographs or videos taken by parents, carers and relatives at school productions, sports days or other events are for the enjoyment of individual families.
 They must not be used in any way that could potentially place a child at risk.
 This would include publishing images in any form of print or on the internet including social networking sites.
 This is emphasized before concerts and shows etc. and where practical a record of parents and relatives taking photographs or videos is made.

 We understand that in exceptional circumstances a parent or carer may not wish their child to be photographed or videoed in this way.
-If this is the case we ask all parents to complete a Media Consent form before the child starts school which indicates permissions of how they wish the school to use their child’s photos for Marketing purposes.
+All parents are asked to complete a Media Consent form before the child starts school which indicates permissions of how they wish the school to use their child’s photos for Marketing purposes.

 Occasionally, the local press will be invited to take photographs of school events and special achievements.
 We like to use photographs of our children on our website, in school documents, for parent information meetings, newsletters and on our display screens around the school.
 If you do not wish photographs of your child to be used for these purposes, then please ensure your media consent form is returned to the school office.